U.S. Envoy Faces Tough Test In Afghanistan

 SORAYA SARHADDI NELSON: There's a lot of optimism here at the Bush bazaar, which has unofficially been renamed the Obama bazaar.
 Many here in this hodgepodge of stalls selling American sundries have not heard of Richard Holbrooke, but they approve of Mr. Obama appointing a special envoy to their country.
 It's a diplomatic post they hope carries enough clout to turn Afghanistan around.

-Ms. PAULA CANTOR (Director, Afghanistan Research and Evaluation Unit): That straight-talking approach that Holbrooke is known for could be useful here in shaking up actors from the international community to the government, which, while not necessarily complacent at the moment, I think might be somewhat spinning wheels trying to find a new course.
+BRAND: That straight talking approach that Holbrooke is known for could be useful here in shaking up actors from the international community to the government, which, while not necessarily complacent at the moment, I think might be somewhat spinning wheels trying to find a new course.

-Mr. MOHAMMAD ICHBUL-SAFI (Lawmaker, Kapisa Province, Afghanistan): (Through Translator) In the past, when the Americans didn't listen, they failed here, like when we told them that they needed to fight the terrorists in Pakistan.
+BRAND: (Through translator) In the past, when the Americans didn't listen, they failed here, like when we told them that they needed to fight the terrorists in Pakistan.
 If the new administration doesn't listen, it will fail like the previous one.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.